-So I get it, to get all the ingredients, does cost money too.
-But my kids love fruit, and assure you, that any leftover fruit- not being used for salads are not going to waste.
+So I get it, to get all the ingredients does cost money too.
+But my kids love fruit, and I assure you that any leftover fruit- not being used for salads is not going to waste.

 You can make your poppyseed salad dressing for this salad, or you can also use store-bought poppyseed dressing- if you are pressed for time.
 I promise this salad will be good- either way.

 - 1-2 cups chopped romaine lettuce

 - 1/4 cup chicken- I used chicken breast from a rotisserie chicken.

 - 1/4 cup sugar